ResearchComputing/Documentation/docs/clusters/alpine.md

 Not yet fully reviewed, subject to update:

 1. To see what modules are available, start an interactive job on a compute node and use `module avail` or `module spider` on it.
 2. /home, /projects, and /pl/active (PetaLibrary Active) are available on all Alpine nodes.
-Scratch I/O can be written to /rc_scratch, which should offer much better performance than /projects.
+I/O can be written to /rc_scratch, which should offer much better performance than /projects.
 Most Alpine nodes also have at least 400 GB of scratch space on a local disk, available to jobs as $SLURM_SCRATCH.
 For more info on the different RC storage spaces, [please see our page on storage.](https://www.colorado.edu/rc/resources/filesystemstorage)
 3. There are no dedicated Alpine compile nodes.
 To build software that will run on Alpine, start an interactive job on a node like the one on which you expect your jobs to run, and compile your software there.
 Do not compile on the login nodes!

 ### Alpine Preemptable QOS